kaat0/typst-faktura/src/lib.typ

   )
 }

-/// Creates a simple address box with 3 fields and optional repartitioning for a stamp.
+/// Creates an address box with 3 fields (sender, annotations, recipient)
+/// and optional repartitioning for a stamp.
 ///
 /// The width is is determined automatically.
 Row heights:
 /// #table(